MartinArmstrongAU/CP3407_Group_Project/testing.md

 - User Story 23: View Cleaner Profiles - as a Customer

-Initial method used to make Profiles in Iterations 1 (User stories 1 and 21) were found to be un-editable due to Wix paywalls.
+Initial method used to make Profiles in Iterations 1 (User stories 1 and 21) were found to be uneditable due to Wix paywalls.
 New implemented solution uses Wix's in-built database creation and management tools instead of code or the Wix module to make and show the database, but leaves the Wix profile and login Module in place to potentially improve upon in the future pending use of paid features.
 Proof of completion is two screenshots showing the back-end database and the front-end